IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 “customer_indices”:“customer_*”}
 ```

-Replacing the wildcard string with an explicit list of indices allows personalization.
+Replacing the wildcard string with an explicit list of indices allows for personalization.
 The metadata setting is where you can input specific indices (pointing to the underlying documentation) that you want your assistant to use for the content-grounded search.
-Out of the box there are over 220 products and topics that the OpenSearch instance has IBM Documentation for.
+There are over 220 products and topics that the OpenSearch instance has IBM Documentation for.
 You can find those indices and products <a href="https://ibm.box.com/s/anioal2xuwbsck8v3l4r48juzh9tbcqn" target="_blank">here</a>.

 You can input a subset of indices into the “Metadata” field in cases where you only want your assistant to gather context for specific IBM products or topics.
 The specific indices can be listed out in this format: